No. 81 Squadron RAF: First World War

 No. 81 Squadron Royal Flying Corps was formed on 7 January 1917 at Gosport as a training unit, but unlike many other Training squadrons during the First World War, it was not mobilised for active service and was disbanded on 4 July 1918.

 The squadron reformed 25 November 1918 with all Canadian personnel and was officially known as No. 1 Squadron, Canadian Air Force until disbanding again on 1 February 1920.

 Second World War

 The rebirth of No. 81 Squadron seemingly can be traced to the Air Component Field Force Communication Squadron RAF formed in August 1939, probably associated with the British Expeditionary Force Air Component under Air Vice-Marshal Charles Blount (see British Air Forces in France).

-On 1 December 1939 the Communications Squadron at Mountjoie, France (see :fr:Montjoi), operating de Havilland Tiger Moths, was redesignated No. 81 Squadron.
+On 1 December 1939 the Communications Squadron at Mountjoie, France operating de Havilland Tiger Moths, was redesignated No. 81 Squadron.
 It was disbanded on 15 June 1940, when the advancing German forces forced its withdrawal to the United Kingdom.